 Shameless exploitation of Pride and Prejudice

-Christmas at Pemberley Manor is a shameless attempt to capitalize on the popularity of Jane-Austen based contemporary romances.
-Unlike Unleashing Mr. Darcy, however, the story and the characters have nothing to with Pride and Prejudice.
+Christmas at Pemberley Manor is a shameless attempt to capitalize on the popularity of Jane-Austen-based contemporary romances.
+Unlike Unleashing Mr. Darcy, however, the story and the characters have nothing to do with Pride and Prejudice.
 Zip.
-All the writer did was tack on various names from P & P on to the main characters.
+All the writer did was tack on various names from P & P onto the main characters.
 Sometimes quite randomly.
 For example, Elizabeth’s old boyfriend was named “George” and was a nice guy, the mayor of the town, and trying to win Elizabeth back.
-The doofus assistant to William Darcy, who wins the heart of “Jane” Elizabeth’s last minute assistant, was named Travis.
+The doofus assistant to William Darcy, who wins the heart of “Jane” Elizabeth’s last-minute assistant, was named Travis.
 Why not “Charles?”
 It was insulting to the intelligence.

 November 4, 2018

 I am amazed at all of the glowing reviews for this movie and Jessica Lowndes in her role as the “December Bride”.
 I had seen it before, and apparently didn’t hate it, but upon catching a few minutes of it here and there last night, I just have to articulate my frustration.
 Jessica Lowndes is gorgeous, glamorous, and stunning.
 This role, as a jilted, hurt, insecure young lady, needed a more Sandra Bullock type rather than a Scarlet Johannson or Angelina Jolie type.
 It needed someone we could feel sorry for and relate to.
 It needed an actress with some comic timing, not a line reader.
 Her acting was the worse I have ever seen in a Hallmark movie.
 She did not inhabit her part, I was just listening to an actress read her script with some expression.
 I am sure I will get nothing but “not helpful” votes for this. but I just had to get it off my chest.